 Pumpkin Window Art

 I love the look of this, and my students that are typically drawn to art based centers did too.
-I got some stick on (peel off) chalk board stickers in the shape of pumpkins from a local dollar store.
-I stuck them to our plexi glass easels and set out chalk.
+I got some stick on (peel off) chalk board stickers in the shape of pumpkins from a local dollar store and stuck them to our plexiglass easels and set out chalk.
 Many pumpkin faces were drawn!

 If you can’t find peel off stickers, I have also, in the past, simply taped a orange pumpkin to one side of the plexi glass and given children write and wipe markers.
 This way they could draw a face on the side without the pumpkin taped to it.